Advertiser Disclosure

 4. Wai’anapanapa Black Sand Beach

-Right off Hana Highway at mile marker 32, this beautiful black sand beach is a must-see and the perfect spot for an unparalleled photo opportunity.
-It is found in the middle of the beautiful 120-acre Wai’anapanapa State Park, which is also worth a visit.
-Take the short, steep trail down to the beachfront, take off your shoes, and walk along the shiny black sand.
+Right off Hana Highway at mile marker 32, this beautiful black-sand beach is a must-see and the perfect spot for an unparalleled photo opportunity.
+It is found in the middle of beautiful, 120-acre Wai’anapanapa State Park, which is also worth a visit.
+Take the short, steep trail down to the beachfront, take off your shoes, and walk along the shiny, black sand.

 5. Ka’anapali

-The west Maui 3-mile stretch of beach called Ka’anapali is an area rich with history and culture.
+The west Maui, 3-mile stretch of beach called Ka’anapali is rich with history and culture.
 Here, visitors can snorkel at Black Rock, a sacred location in Hawaiian mythology.
-Be on the lookout for sea turtles as well.
+Be on the lookout for sea turtles, as well.
 Public parking around the beach is limited, but there are spots in the Whalers Village lot (up to 6 hours of complimentary parking is available with validation).

 Hot Tip: Don’t forget your beach essentials.
 Here’s our ultimate beach vacation packing list to ensure you don’t leave anything at home.